 For a full moon ritual to work, it has to be meaningful with and aligned to you.

 Some women love to sing or chant or dance naked under the moonlight.
 Others enjoy meditation and journaling.

 Some women love to take part in a moon circle with other women, and others prefer to create a solo ceremony.

 It really doesn’t matter what you choose to do.
 What matters is that it’s an extension of you and your heart and soul.
 Because this will create a high vibration that resonates with you on a soul level.

 So forget about what anyone else is doing.
 Keep your full moon ritual authentic.

 2. Gather your tools

-Here are a few things you might want to have to create your own full moon ritual with:
+Here are a few things you might want to have to create full moon rituals and spells with: